Children and teens are invited to participate in a variety of city-wide programs designed to be meaningful and fun.

 Rec Plus School-Age Child Care

-Rec Plus provides childcare for children ages 5-12 at neighborhood recreation centers before and after school, on school release days, and during the summer.
+Rec Plus provides childcare for children ages 5-12 (must be in grades K-6) at neighborhood recreation centers before and after school, on school release days, and during the summer.

 Camps for youth offer structured activities in safe and supervised environments at park locations throughout Minneapolis.
 Camps span a variety of activities and interests such as sports, nature and the outdoors, performing arts, and more!
 View the camps catalog or search and register for camps.